Acrylic additives for stucco. AKA Acrylic latex bonding admixtures

 3. No check cracks.

-4. Zero or few cracks from other reasons due to high flexural strength
+4. Fewer cracks due to other reasons due to high flexural strength.

-5. Incredible bonding strength, insurance that it won't fall offthe wall.
+5. Incredible bonding strength, insurance that the mortar won't fall off the wall.

 7. Less porous material, for good water resistence.